prerit2803/Pulse-Bot/DEPLOY.md

 ```
 ssh-add ~/.ssh/private_key
 ```
-* Add the public key to the github account where the iTrust repository is located.
+* Add the public key to the github account of this repository.
 * Ensure the ansible machine can ssh into the github.ncsu.edu without credentials using the following command:
 ```
 ssh -T git@github.ncsu.edu